-- If using RS232 to connect displays using a daisy-chain, each display on the chain must have a unique Monitor ID (set on the display's OSD). - If using RS232, displays should be connected using an RS232 serial NULL modem cable. - The RS232 connection from the host PC should connect to the RS232 IN on the first display. - The RS232 OUT of a display should connect to the RS232 IN on the next display in the daisy-chain.
+- When using RS232 to connect displays using a daisy-chain, each display on the chain must have a unique Monitor ID (set via the display's OSD). - Displays must be connected using an RS232 serial NULL modem cable (also known as a "crossover" cable). - The first display in the daisy-chain can be connected to the host PC either via RS232, or by LAN if the model has an RJ45 LAN connection (not including any RJ45 LAN connections on OPS devices).
+When connected via LAN, the first display can forward commands received over LAN to other displays in the RS232 daisy-chain.